How Do I Get My 8-Week-Old Kitten To Use The Litterbox? (Explained!)

 – Choose a litter that your kitten likes.
 Some kittens prefer softer litters while others like clumping litters.
 Experiment until you find one that your kitten seems to prefer.

 – Reward your kitten for using the litter box.
 Every time your kitten uses the litter box, give it a small treat or some extra attention.
-This will help your kitten associate using the litter box with something positive.
+This will help your kitten associate the use of the litter box with something positive.

 What Do You Do If Your New Kitten Won’t Use The Litter Box?